younny/younny.github.io/_posts/2019-03-09-react-native-and-flutter.md

 <p>&nbsp;When I first knew about React Native 2 yaers ago, it was fascinating that I could develop iOS application using almost the same codebase and especially reload/hot-reload functionalities which made significant improvement on UI development cycle.
 </p>
 <p>
 &nbsp;One of the best benefits of using a cross platform framework is flexible accessibility between different platforms with just one language.
 But nothing can be perfectly satisfied, always comes with some losses.
 While I’m using React Native, I’ve been faced many problems such as platform conflicts and limited support for some simple components.
-Essentially these kinds of situation are inevitable if you’re using cross-platform framework, not story about only React Native.
+Essentially these kinds of situation are inevitable if you’re using cross-platform framework, not a story only about React Native.
 Nevertheless as the demands of these tools are increasing for many benefits, various frameworks are out there.
 Recently, I got a chance to learn another cross platform framework ‘Flutter’ developed by Google.
 I made a simple demo application which requires fairly tricky animation effects.
 </p>
 <p>
 &nbsp;This is the demo app that I made using Flutter.
 The main goal of this demo is implementing these features below,</p>

 * Horizontal scroll view to show top deals available.
-* Capture && Drop animation effects for ‘add to favorites’
+* Capture and Dropping animation effects for ‘add to favorites’
 * Vertical drawer to see favorited items.
 * Hero(Shared elements) animation to navigate to details screen.